Pigeons Farm, our own slice of Paradise

 We are a small 'flock of pigeons' who get to enjoy living rurally on 20 acres in the Southern Midlands area of Tasmania, Australia.

 Living amongst us are our animal friends; Isabella the dog.
-Jeffrey, Henri and Bob the Alpaca's.
+Henri and Bob the Alpaca's.
 Baabara, Maary, and Daisy our ewes, plus Snow our cute little ram lamb.
 We also have a number of Geese and Chickens who share this beautiful land with us and provide us with a generous amount of eggs.

 Being rural also means that we have an abundance of wildlife sharing our space.